giantorth/moza-simhub-plugin/README.md

 ![MOZA Plugin Settings](docs/Screenshot.png)

+> [!NOTE]
+> MOZA is a registered trademark of Gudsen Technology Co., Ltd. This project is not affiliated with, endorsed by, or sponsored by MOZA or Gudsen Technology.
+All trademarks are the property of their respective owners.

+> [!IMPORTANT]
+> **Close Pithouse before using this plugin.** Both applications communicate with MOZA hardware over the same serial port and cannot be open simultaneously.
+Pithouse must be fully closed (not just minimized) before SimHub can connect.

 > [!WARNING]
 > **USE AT YOUR OWN RISK.** This software communicates directly with force feedback hardware capable of producing high torque output that can cause serious injury or property damage.
 This plugin is provided "as is", without warranty of any kind, express or implied.
 The authors accept no responsibility or liability for any damage to hardware, injury to persons, or any other loss arising from the use of this software.
 By using this plugin, you acknowledge the inherent risks of controlling force feedback devices via third-party software and accept full responsibility for any consequences.